Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information

 provides better accuracy at a fixed timestep $dt$, particularly for the velocities.
-Typical equilibrium simulations, based on Newtonian or Hamiltonian mechanics, use periodic boundary conditions.
+Typical equilibrium simulations, based on Newtonian or Hamiltonian or Nos\'e-Hoover mechanics, use periodic boundary conditions.
 Series of such simulations can be used to generate ``equations of state'', temperature and pressure as functions of energy and density.

-Nonequilibrium simulations such as Vineyard's or the simulation of planar shockwaves require the implementation of special boundary conditions capable of imposing velocity and temperature differences across systems of interest.
+Nonequilibrium simulations such as Vineyard's radiation-damage studies, or the simulation of planar shockwaves, require the implementation of special boundary conditions capable of imposing velocity and temperature differences across systems of interest.
 An early discovery motivating quantitative atomistic simulations was the finding that the width of strong shockwaves is on the order of the size of molecules so that details can be modelled reasonably well with only a few thousand particles.
-The atomistic and continuum descriptions of strong shockwaves were in rough, ten percent, agreement with one another\cite{b9}.
+The atomistic and continuum descriptions of strong shockwaves were in rough, ten percent, agreement with one another\cite{b10}.

 By 1987 a significant difference between equilibrium and nonequilibrium steady states had come to light.
-Simple nonequilibrium simulations were shown to produce fractal ( fractional-dimensional ) phase-space distributions, with a negligible phase-space volume relative to corresponding higher-dimensional equilibrium Gibbs' distributions, such as the microcanonical and canonical ensembles\cite{b10,b11,b12}.
-About the simplest steady-state mechanical problem results when heat is driven through a Nos\'e-Hoover harmonic oscillator exposed to a temperature gradient\cite{b13}.
+Simple nonequilibrium simulations were shown to produce fractal ( fractional-dimensional ) phase-space distributions, with a negligible phase-space volume relative to corresponding higher-dimensional equilibrium Gibbs' distributions, such as the microcanonical and canonical ensembles\cite{b11,b12,b13}.
+About the simplest steady-state mechanical problem results when heat is driven through a Nos\'e-Hoover harmonic oscillator exposed to a temperature gradient\cite{b14,b15}.
 Where the maximum value of the temperature gradient is $\epsilon$ the three motion equations (for the coordinate $q$, the momentum $p$, and the current-driving friction coefficient $\zeta$), are as follows :